topos-protocol/dapp-frontend-erc20-messaging/README.md

 <br />

 <p align="center">
-frontend is the React web app to interact with cross-subnet messages on any subnets.
+dApp Frontend Cross-Subnet is the web app to interact with cross-subnet messages on any subnets.
 </p>

 <br />